Tuesday, September 29, 2009

 11 Month Magic

+Two days before our trip he got his first ear infection.
+The doctor gave him a two day dose of Zithromax to knock it out before we left the country.
+Mid-trip he did have another slight fever but seemed fine.
 You never would have known his two top teeth finally broke through during our trip because he was so happy.
 I am so glad because vegetable baby food is hard to come by.
 I've tried making it from scratch but he, like his brothers, just spits it out and cries.
-With more teeth we have the option of more things.
+With more teeth we have more options.

-He REALLY wanted to share peoples drinks.
+He REALLY wanted to share peoples' drinks.

+He also learned to clap and will do it whenever he sees others doing it.
 He likes to test gravity with food from his tray and pounds on it if he wants more.
-When he's done he starts spitting or I say he's done if he starts.
+When he's done he starts spitting, but if I say he's done he starts.
 He has been pulling himself up to stand for a while but has not tried to walk.

 Saturday, September 26, 2009